ArvinVeiyon/WFB-ng-for-all/Home.md

 Q: What are transmission guarancies?

-A: Wifibrodcast use FEC (forward error correction) which can recover 4 lost packets from 12 packets block with default settings.
+A: WFB-NG use FEC (forward error correction) which can recover 4 lost packets from 12 packets block with default settings.
 You can tune it (both TX and RX simultaniuosly!) to fit your needs.

 Q: Is only Raspberry PI supported?